Kenciii/Kenciii/README.md

 - 👋 Hi, I’m Kenan Hodžić
-- 👀 I’m interested in software engineering, web development
+- 👀 I’m interested in software engineering
 - 🌱 I’m currently learning MERN stack and some other things
 - 💞️ I’m looking to collaborate on interesting projects where I can give my full potential
-- 📫 My Email adress: khodzic282@icloud.com
+- 📫 My Email adress: hodzic.kenan.21@size.ba

 <!---
 Kenciii/Kenciii is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.